alexcu2718/fdf/IMPROVEMENTS.md

 This addresses issues with large filename length edge cases.
 The relevant implementation is in `build.rs` and `src/iter.rs` (approximately line 250).

 An elegant solution is needed that doesn't require rebuilding - perhaps using `LazyLock` without paying initialisation costs.
-This could be achieved with `OnceCell` or `std::cell::LazyCell`.
-Thread safety isn't a concern as this is effectively constant.
+This could be achieved with `std::cell::OnceCell` or `std::cell::LazyCell`.
+Thread safety isn't a concern(?) as this is effectively constant.

 There's currently a fundamental flaw: building without ZFS support and subsequently installing ZFS (or ReiserFS) works fine.
 The challenge is implementing a very low-cost runtime check.